Sometimes we can think that the insides and outsides of our bodies are 2 completely different worlds, but this isn't the case.

-What do antibiotics do for skin?
+What are the benefits of antibiotics for the skin?

-There are two schools of thought around why this inflammation occurs: the first suggests that a bacteria called propionibacterium acnes breeds in the serum inside our hair follicles, and this excess of bacteria and sebum causes a pimple, which provokes an immune response from our bodies that includes swelling .
+There are 2 schools of thought around why this inflammation occurs: the first suggests that a bacteria called propionibacterium acnes breeds in the serum inside our hair follicles, and this excess of bacteria and sebum causes a pimple, which provokes an immune response from our bodies that includes swelling .

 While these theories put forward different ideas as to how and why pimples are formed, what they have in common is that they both acknowledge that inflammation is a big part of acne.

-There are several different kinds of antibiotics that treat inflammation in different ways: some inhibit the production of molecules that signal inflammation, and others inhibit overactive enzymes that can attack the hair follicle and sebaceous gland .
+Several different kinds of antibiotics treat inflammation in different ways: some inhibit the production of molecules that signal inflammation, and others inhibit overactive enzymes that can attack the hair follicle and sebaceous gland .

 This is because over time, p. acnes — like many bacteria — can become resistant to antibiotics .
 While oral antibiotics are less likely to induce bacterial resistance than topical antibiotics, bacterial resistance is still something that some doctors and dermatologists are concerned about .

 Use antibiotics alongside a topical treatment

 Antibiotics are not capable of tackling everything that causes acne, like excess sebum production or follicular keratinization, so it's important to use them alongside something that can treat these mechanisms.